How Much Creatine Should I Take?

 Another review found that creatine increased maximal strength by an average of 8% and power output by 14%.
 This increase in strength and power is accomplished through increased production of ATP in the muscles.

-Muscle ATP
+Increased Availability of Muscle ATP

 During intense exercise, creatine's primary function is to increase the phosphocreatine stores in your muscles.
 The additional stores of phosphocreatine can then be used to produce more ATP.